The Natural Vegetation of India can be divided into these 6 groups which are:

 - Core zone - Central area that has to be kept undisturbed of all activities except research (which don’t disturb wildlife)

 - Buffer zone - Some light activities like tourism, fishing, grazing, etc. are allowed which don't disturb the core zone.
 Research activities are encouraged here

-- Transition zone - Outmost part & not delimited but activities have to be harmonious with the biosphere reserve
+- Transition zone - Outmost part and not delimited but activities have to be harmonious with the biosphere reserve

 - Conservation Reserves